mschoch/iOS-Couchbase-Xcode-templates/README.md

 ### Current Status

-This is the first release of the template.
+This is the second release of the template.
 It is intended as developer preview.
 Your Xcode MAY crash as a result of this template.

 ### Getting Started